petercerno/trader-backtest/README.md

 1598436188 [2020-08-26 10:03:08] - 1598442747 [2020-08-26 11:52:27]: 1:49:19
 1600855314 [2020-09-23 10:01:54] - 1600857660 [2020-09-23 10:41:00]: 0:39:06
 1600858960 [2020-09-23 11:02:40] - 1600860317 [2020-09-23 11:25:17]: 0:22:37
-Writing 34946779 records to //Users/petercerno/Documents/trader-backtest/trader-backtest/data/bitstampUSD.dpb
+Writing 34946779 records to .../data/bitstampUSD.dpb
 Finished in 91.889 seconds
 ```

 As you can see, reading the full CSV file is prohibitively slow.

 For trader evaluation we need even more compressed form: an OHLC history.
-To get this we need to re-sample the price history.
-Although it is possible to re-sample the original CSV file, the delimited protocol buffer file will be much faster to read:
+To get this we need to resample the price history.
+Although it is possible to resample the original CSV file, the delimited protocol buffer file will be much faster to read:

 ```
 bazel run :convert -- \